-Megan Sheahan is a Research Support Specialist at Cornell University.
+Megan Sheahan is a consultant at Industrial Economics, Inc..
+Prior to this she was a Research Support Specialist at Cornell University.
 Her current research focuses on modern input use in sub-Saharan Africa, index-based livestock insurance in northern Kenya and southern Ethiopia, the employment guarantee scheme in India, and fertiliser profitability in Ethiopia.
 She holds an M.S. in Agricultural Economics from Michigan State University where her Master's thesis explored the profitability and use of inorganic fertiliser in Kenya using household-level panel data she helped to collect.
 Megan also holds a B.A. in Economics and International Relations from Boston University.
 Megan has also worked as a consultant for various organisations and, prior to her graduate studies, full time at the Famine Early Warning Systems Network (FEWS NET) and Chemonics International.

 Posts by Megan Sheahan

 MNREGA – the world’s largest public works programme - is intended to be demand-driven and has local implementation at its core.
 In this note, Megan Sheahan, Research Support Specialist at Cornell...